Summary

 Strong top- and bottom-line earnings for Q2 showcased some of the company’s best quarterly results.
 With an EPS of $0.85 that beat by $0.49 and revenue of $273.81M that beat by 106.14% YoY.

 WTI’s adjusted EBITDA was more than 3x its first quarter, and free cash flow was almost five times higher, for $234M.
-With debt reduction and production up 12% from the previous quarter to 42.4 (PH) barrels per day coupled with favorable pricing, WTI has generated $383.7M of adjusted EBITDA in the first half of 2022.
+With debt reduction and production up 12% from the previous quarter to 42.4 thousand barrels per day coupled with favorable pricing, WTI has generated $383.7M of adjusted EBITDA in the first half of 2022.
 Looking ahead to Q3:

 “We're increasing our full-year production guidance by 2% at the midpoint to 39,500 to 42,000 barrels of oil equivalent per day, and that reflects the continued strength of our production base and the benefit of the acquisitions we've closed so far this year…with a strong balance sheet and a meaningful amount of cash on hand, we will continue to evaluate accretive acquisition opportunities to meet our criteria, while systematically paying down debt.” -Tracy Krohn, WTI CEO.